SteMMo33/ABBThermo/README.md

 # ABBThermo
 Ionic app
-Sketchup for a remote conterooled temperature app
+Sketchup for a remote controlled temperature app

 Based on Ionic Framework for Android (and other platforms)